muhin08t/easy-deals-client/README.md

-# Server side code link: [https://github.com/muhin08t/easy-deals-server.git]

-# Client side Live deploy (Render) Link: [https://easy-deals-server.onrender.com/]
+# Client side Live deploy (Netlify) Link: [https://easy-deals-client.netlify.app/]

 # User Management Dashboard

-This is a full-stack user management dashboard where users can register, log in, view and update their profiles, and where admins can manage users' roles and statuses.
+This is a full-stack user e-commerce site where users can register, log in, view and update their profiles, and where admins can manage users' roles and statuses.

 ## Features